interlay/interlay.github.io/docs/vault/overview.md

 1. **Earning potential:**

-    - *interBTC/kBTC*: All Vaults are part of a fee pool and earn fees in interBTC/kBTC when any user issues or redeems interBTC/kBTC.
+    - *interBTC*: All Vaults are part of a fee pool and earn fees in interBTC when any user issues or redeems interBTC.
     - *KINT* (Kintsugi-only): Vaults receive a KINT block reward.
     - *KSM/DOT* (planned feature): Subject to governance, Vaults are able to provide collateral in liquid staked assets like LKSM or LDOT to receive both staking rewards from the relay chain and the rewards form the Kintsugi/interBTC bridge.